Team-building games for companies, organizations, and teams

-What you'll take away from this article:
+What you take away from the article:

 - Games for communication, decisions, interfaces & trust – including pro tools

-Table of Contents
+Table of contents

-How to choose the right teambuilding game
+How to choose the right team-building game

 What should your team be able to do better after the game than before?

-Action & Collaboration – Roles, communication, and responsibility become visible.
+Action & collaboration – roles, communication, and responsibility become visible.

-1) Raft Building Challenge
+1) Raft building challenge

 Roles, decisions, dealing with setbacks

-60–180 minutes (Outdoor)
+60–180 minutes (outdoor)

 New teams, project starts

-Debriefing: How were decisions made: plan first or act immediately?
+Evaluation: How were decisions made: plan first or act immediately?
 Who coordinates, who listens?

-2) Rope Bridge Construction
+2) Rope bridge construction

 Responsibility, safety, reliability